 Why Exela Technologies Shares Are Rising

-Exela Technologies Inc (NASDAQ: XELA) shares are trading higher after the company announced a Digital Mailroom solution relationship with a franchiser.
+Exela Technologies Inc (NASDAQ: XELA) shares are trading higher after the company announced a partnership with CareSource.

-Exela says they will deploy DMR to remote working employees stationed near the franchiser's headquarters as part of phase one then expand to other personnel working in the home office.
-Eventually, all field offices will be able to access digital mail.

-"The ever-evolving hybrid work environment has been a catalyst to our DMR solution and demand continues to rise across both enterprise and SMB customers," said Suresh Yannamani, President of Exela Technologies, "DMR's comprehensive feature set enabled us to sign one of the most recognizable logos on the globe."
+Exela will deploy its cloud-based PCH Global platform to help accelerate CareSource's digital transformation journey.
+Exela says this expansion highlights the company's ability to rapidly implement PCH Global for claims and correspondence submitted by providers, in this case providing quality healthcare coverage for Medicaid consumers from several states across America.

-Exela Technologies is a location-agnostic business process automation (BPA) leader combining industry-specific and multi-industry enterprise software and solutions.
-The company is focused on workflow automation, attended and un-attended cognitive automation, digital mailrooms, print communications, and payment processing with deployments across the globe.
+Exela Technologies Inc is a location-agnostic business process automation (BPA) leader combining industry-specific and multi-industry enterprise software and solutions.
+The company's BPA suite of solutions are deployed in banking, healthcare, insurance and other industries.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.